Biden joins global push to cut climate-warming methane emissions

 In Glasgow, the U.S. and the European Union are leading an effort for a Global Methane Pledge.
 Countries that sign it commit to collectively reduce global methane emissions by at least 30% by 2030.

-"It's one of the most potent greenhouse gases there is," said President Biden as he addressed the U.N. climate meeting Tuesday.
-"It amounts to about half – half the warming we're experiencing today – just methane."
+"It's one of the most potent greenhouse gases there is," Biden said as he addressed the U.N. climate meeting Tuesday.
+"It amounts to about half — half the warming we're experiencing today — just methane."

 The White House says meeting that goal would reduce warming by at least 0.2 degrees Celsius (0.36 degrees Fahrenheit).